mmcgurn/enumerator/README.md

 # enumerator
 Is a library/executable that create a file from a template for every variation.
 This library/executable allows generating an enumerations of inputs.
+Enumeration interface allows extension to different types of values/lists.

 The minimum required options is a path to an input file: